GNOME/librsvg/CONTRIBUTING.md

     `cargo fmt --all -- --check`

-***Installing rustfmt*** As of 2018/Sep, our continuous integration pipeline assumes the version of rustfmt that is distributed though the stable channel of [rustup](rustup.rs).
+***Installing rustfmt*** As of 2018/Sep, our continuous integration pipeline assumes the version of rustfmt that is distributed through the stable channel of [rustup](rustup.rs).
 You can install it with

 ```